chiragmthakkar/predictive_maintenance/README.md

 ## Conclusion
 This project showcases how Logistic Regression and Decision Trees can be applied to solve a predictive maintenance problem.
 By predicting potential failures in manufacturing processes, these models help in adopting proactive maintenance strategies, thereby enhancing efficiency and reducing operational costs.

-## Contributing
-Contributions to this project are welcome.
-Please fork the repository and submit a pull request for any enhancements, bug fixes, or improvements.